ivan-rivera-projects/Klaviyo-MCP-Server-Enhanced/docs/KLAVIYO_API_REFERENCE.md

 ## Error Handling

-The MCP Server implements fallback mechanisms for error recovery:
+The MCP Server implements improved fallback mechanisms for error recovery:

 1. For campaign metrics, it falls back to a minimal set of statistics (`delivered`) if the initial request fails.
 2. For metric aggregates, it falls back to a simplified payload with the `count` measurement and a 7-day timeframe.
+3. For campaign performance, it provides fallbacks for both campaign details and metrics retrieval.

+### JSON Parsing Warnings

+When using the MCP server with Claude Desktop, you may occasionally see JSON parsing warnings.
+These are typically related to:

+1. The structure of the response data from Klaviyo's API
+2. How Claude processes the JSON responses

+These warnings generally don't affect functionality but are documented here for reference.
+The enhanced error handling in the latest version helps mitigate these issues.

 ## API Endpoints Reference